ArticleHeadless with NextJS & GatsbyJS: 9 Key Benefits for Your Business

 Principal of Digital Strategy, TSG

 In May 2021 Google made the core web vitals a key part of their ranking signals.
-In addition to mobile-first indexing, this means that performance will not only influence your bottom line because of consumer behavior but also because it determines how visible your store and all your content are to the public.
+In addition to mobile-first indexing, this means that performance will not only influence your bottom line because of consumer behavior but also because it determines how visible your business and all your content are to the public.

 Because the sites generated are static and are served worldwide via a CDN, there are no servers involved that run a backend.
 That means the site is a (still very dynamic) brick.
 You can not hack into it, because there isn’t anything to hack into.
 Automated malware won't stand a chance.